-Harriet Tubman was a great American who freed herself and hundreds of her people from the bonds of slavery.
+Harriet Tubman was a great American who freed herself and hundreds of others from the bonds of slavery.
 She faced many challenges over the course of her lifetime; nevertheless she was determined to change the world with her courage.

-Our drama begins as Harriet's friend Sarah Bradford, author of Scenes in the Life of Harriet Tubman, is persuading a publisher to print her book.
-The publisher is not enthusiastic until he begins to read through the stories of Harriet's life escape to freedom, and her time as a conductor on the Underground Railroad.
+Our drama begins as Harriet's friend, Sarah Bradford, author of Scenes in the Life of Harriet Tubman, is persuading a publisher to print her book.
+The publisher is not enthusiastic until he begins to read through the stories of Harriet's life.

-As our story unfolds we learn of Harriet's early years in slavery, her
+As our story unfolds, we learn of Harriet's early years in slavery, her escape to freedom, and her time as a conductor on the Underground Railroad.